Top 5 employee benefits and perks

 2. Work-life balance

-Prior to the emergence of COVID-19, maintaining a balance between working life and other personal activities was a priority to most workers and the pandemic has only reinforced this.
+Maintaining a healthy balance between working life and other personal activities has become a top priority for most workers.

-People have gotten used to working from home and juggling work and personal responsibilities.
-Remote work is now very much a norm for many, and that change is here to stay.
+People have got used to working remotely and balancing work and personal responsibilities, and that change is here to stay.

 Smart employers realise that every employee’s idea of what work-life balance means is different and that certain measures work better for some roles more than others, so it pays to provide a range of options to choose from.